-With so many people entering a rapidly changing job market, many people ask “with a pre employment background check, what shows up?”
+With so many people entering a rapidly changing job market, many people ask “With a pre-employment background check, what shows up?”

-It’s a common question, given that the use of background checks has increased over the past few years, and because what shows up on a person’s criminal history can lead to a withdrawn job offer after a failed background check.
+It’s a common question, given that the use of background checks has increased over the past few years, and because what shows up on a person’s criminal history can lead to a withdrawn job offer after a failed background screening.

 People wonder: